google/codeworld/web/help/GuideUnit3.md

 parameter is a *function* that can be used to produce the frames of the animation.
 In our example, this function is called `propellor`.

 The second line defines the `propellor` function.
-The parameter to this function, which we will usually call `t`, is the time in seconds since the program was started.
+The argument to this function, which we will usually call `t`, stands for the time in seconds since the program was started.
 The result of the function should be a picture, which is the frame to display at that time.
 Unlike movies and television shows, which only have a fixed sequence of frames, computers can work as fast as possible to draw as many frames as they can, by following the same pattern.